pierd/pierd.github.io/_posts/2019-02-17-yuval-noah-harari-homo-deus-a-brief-history-of-tomorrow.md

 ---

-> When we leave the ethereal sphere of philosophy and observe historical realities, we find that religious stories almost always include three parts:
+> When we leave the ethereal sphere of philosophy and observe historical realities, we find that religious stories almost always include three parts:<br/>
-> 1. Ethical judgements, such as 'human life is sacred'.
+> 1. Ethical judgements, such as 'human life is sacred'.<br/>
-> 2. Factual statements, such as 'human life begins at the moment of conception'.
+> 2. Factual statements, such as 'human life begins at the moment of conception'.<br/>
-> 3. A conflation of the ethical judgements with the factual statements, resulting in practical guidelines such as 'you should never allow abortion, even a single day after conception'.
+> 3. A conflation of the ethical judgements with the factual statements, resulting in practical guidelines such as 'you should never allow abortion, even a single day after conception'.<br/>
 > Science has no authority or ability to refute or corroborate the ethical judgements religions make.
 But scientists do have a lot to say about religious factual statements.
 For example, biologists are more qualified than priests to answer factual questions such as 'Do human fetuses have a nervous system one week after conception?
 Can they feel pain?'
 > - *Chapter 5 - The Odd Couple*